hupe13/extensions-leaflet-map-github/readme.md

 ### Other functions

-*   hover: Use it to highlight a geojson element or marker on mouse over.
+*   hover: Use it to highlight a geojson element or get a tooltip on mouse over.
 *   Hide Markers: Use it when a track in a GPX file contains some markers and you don't want to display them on the map.

 ## Screenshots